Money in Romania

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production fell 6.9% year-on-year in seasonally- and working day-adjusted terms in the final month of 2019, following November’s 7.6% plunge which had marked the sharpest contraction since May 2009.
+Industrial production fell 3.1% year-on-year in seasonally- and working day-adjusted terms in January, following December’s 6.9% plunge and marking the tenth consecutive month of contraction.